OrchardCMS/OrchardDoc/Documentation/Walkthrough-Writing-An-Orchard-Module.markdown

 1. Install VS2010 (Express or higher)
 2. Download and Install ASP.NET MVC 3
-3. Download and extract the latest “release” build from http://orchard.codeplex.com
+3. Download and extract the latest "release" build from http://orchard.codeplex.com
 4. Double-click the csproj file in the release package to open it in VS

-### 1. Getting Started: A Simple Hello World Module (“Area” in VS)
+### Getting Started: A Simple Hello World Module ("Area" in VS)

-Our objective in this section is to build a very simple module that displays “Hello World” on the front-end using the applied Orchard theme.
+Our objective in this section is to build a very simple module that displays "Hello World" on the front-end using the applied Orchard theme.
 We'll also wire up the navigation menu to our module's routes.

 **Objectives:**

-1. A simple custom area that renders “Hello World” on the app's front-end
+* A simple custom area that renders "Hello World" on the app's front-end
-2. Views in the custom area that take advantage of the currently applied Orchard theme
+* Views in the custom area that take advantage of the currently applied Orchard theme
-3. A menu item on the front-end for navigating to the custom area's view
+* A menu item on the front-end for navigating to the custom area's view

 **Follow These Steps:**

-1. Right-click the project node in VS Solution Explorer, and choose “Add > Area…”
+1. Right-click the project node in VS Solution Explorer, and choose "Add &gt; Area..."
-2. Type “Commerce” for the area name and click **OK**.
+2. Type "Commerce" for the area name and click **OK**.
-3. Right-click the newly created “Commerce > Controllers” folder, and choose “Add > Controller…”
+3. Right-click the newly created "Commerce &gt; Controllers" folder, and choose "Add &gt; Controller..."
-4. Name the Controller “HomeController”
+4. Name the Controller "HomeController"
-5. Right-click on the “Index()” method name and choose “Add View…”
+5. Right-click on the "Index()" method name and choose "Add View..."
-6. Selected the “Create a partial view” option and click **Add**
+6. Selected the "Create a partial view" option and click **Add**
-7. Add the following HTML to the View page: <p>Hello World</p>
+7. Add the following HTML to the View page: `<p>Hello World</p>`
-8. Add the following namespace imports to the HelloController.cs file: using Orchard.Themes;
+8. Add the following namespace imports to the HelloController.cs file:

+        using Orchard.Themes;
         using Orchard.UI.Navigation;

-1. Add a &#0091;Themed&#0093; attribute to the HelloController class:
+9. Add a `[Themed]` attribute to the HelloController class:

         namespace Orchard.Web.Areas.Commerce.Controllers {
             [Themed]
             public class HomeController : Controller

-1. Add another class to create a new Menu item:
+10. Add another class to create a new Menu item:

-        public class MainMenu : INavigationProvider
+        public class MainMenu : INavigationProvider {
-        {
             public String MenuName {
                 get { return "main"; }
             }
             public void GetNavigation(NavigationBuilder builder)
             {
                 builder.Add(menu =>